LLNL/Silo/docs/Chapter2-Section8.md

 `ndims` | Number of dimensions.
 `datatype` | Datatype of the variable.
 One of the predefined Silo data types.

+`dbfile`
+: Database file pointer.
+`varname`
+: Name of the simple variable.
+`var`
+: Array defining the values associated with the variable.
+`dims`
+: Array of length ndims which describes the dimensionality of the variable.
+Each value in the dims array indicates the number of elements contained in the variable along that dimension.

+`ndims`
+: Number of dimensions.
+  Another sentence.
+`datatype`
+: Datatype of the variable.
+One of the predefined Silo data types.

 #### Returned value:
 DBWrite returns zero on success and -1 on failure.